Aliases for GABRG1 Gene

 GeneCards Summary for GABRG1 Gene

-GABRG1 (Gamma-Aminobutyric Acid (GABA) A Receptor, Gamma 1) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+GABRG1 (Gamma-Aminobutyric Acid Type A Receptor Gamma1 Subunit) is a Protein Coding gene.
+Diseases associated with GABRG1 include Alcohol Dependence and Autism.
+Among its related pathways are Akt Signaling and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRG2.

 UniProtKB/Swiss-Prot for GABRG1 Gene